TRaSH-Guides/Guides/docs/Radarr/Radarr-setup-custom-formats.md

 At the bottom in your chosen profile you will see the added Custom Formats where you can start setting up the scores.

-??? check "example - [CLICK TO EXPAND]"
+??? check "Screenshot example - [CLICK TO EXPAND]"
     ![!cf-quality-profile-cf](images/cf-quality-profile-cf.png)

     !!! attention